radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Note well: having identified a connecting entity does not mean the server necessarily wants to communicate with that client.
 For example, if the Issuer is not in a trusted set of Issuers, the server may decline to perform RADIUS transactions with this client.

-Additionally, a server MAY restrict individual or groups of clients to certain IP addresses or address ranges.
+Additionally, a server MAY restrict individual clients or groups of clients to certain IP addresses or address ranges.
 One example of this can be to restrict clients configured by DNS name to only the IP address(es) that this DNS name resolves to.

 A client connecting from outside the allowed range would be rejected, even if the mutual authentication otherwise would have been successful.